leapwallet/name-matcha/README.md

 const address = await nameMatcha.resolve('alice.stars', service.stargazeNames);
 ```

-To know more about the API, check out the [Docs](https://leapwallet.github.io/name-matcha/).
+To know more about the library, check out the [Docs](https://leapwallet.github.io/name-matcha/).

-## Motivation
+## Name Service Support

-There are many ways to identify a wallet address in the cosmos universe.
-The most common way is to use the bech32 address format.
-However, this format is not very user-friendly.
-It is also not very easy to remember.
-This is why we need a way to identify a wallet address by a human-readable name.

-For this purpose, the community has come up with quite a few name-services, a few popular ones are:
+We support the following name services -

 1. [ICNS](https://www.icns.xyz)
 2. [Stargaze Names](https://www.stargaze.zone/names)
 3. [IBC Domains](https://ibc.domains)

-These services allow users to register a name for their wallet address.
-However, there is no standard way to resolve these names to wallet addresses.
-This is where *Name Matcha* comes in.
-It is a javascript library that allows you to resolve names to wallet addresses in a standard way.

-Just a single line of code is all you need to resolve a name to a wallet address.
+We also allow you to add your own name service for custom use-cases.
+You can look at the docs for the same [here](https://leapwallet.github.io/name-matcha/docs/advanced#custom-name-services).